MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_EXTA_FAQ.md

 1. Enter your landing page URL in the **Final URL** box.

    > [!NOTE]
-   > Your **Final URL** — including prefix (e.g., "www."), suffix (e.g., ".com"), and any [tracking templates](hlp_BA_CONC_GoogleAnalytics.md) — must be no longer than 2048 characters.
+   > Your **Final URL** â€” including prefix (e.g., "www."), suffix (e.g., ".com"), and any [tracking templates](hlp_BA_CONC_GoogleAnalytics.md) â€” must be no longer than 2048 characters.
 However, your final URL *domain*, or everything in your final URL before the first slash or tracking template, must be no longer than 67 characters.
 1. Enter your **Title**.
 You can enter three parts of your ad title, each up to 30 characters long.
 The third title is optional.
 1. Enter your **Ad text**.
 You can have two parts of your ad text description, each up to 90 characters long.
 The second ad text description is optional.
 1. Enter your **Mobile URL** if you have one.